ivnvxd/pyquest/README.md

 ##### PriorityQueue <a id="priorityqueue"></a>

 `PriorityQueue` allows elements to be retrieved in order of priority.
 When you add an element to a PriorityQueue, you assign it a priority value.
 The PriorityQueue uses this priority value to determine the order in which elements are retrieved.
 The element with the highest priority will be the first one retrieved from the queue.
 PriorityQueue is also sometimes called a "`heap`" because it is implemented using a heap data structure.

+`PriorityQueue` is a subclass of `Queue` and inherits all of its methods.
+The only difference is that `PriorityQueue` uses a priority ordering, while `Queue` uses a first-in, first-out ordering.

 ```python